 Areas Planned activities Measures of success 7.1 Regular examination of the overall strategic direction and goals of the CPM with the adaptation of programmes to reflect/respond to new and emerging issues Include an agenda item for the CPM meeting identifying new and emerging issues that may need IPPC action.
-RPPOs develop discussion documents on new and emerging issues which assist the CPM in determining further action Standards developed and implemented, technologies adopted, programmes modified Discussion documents developed by RPPOs Contracting parties that are implementing E-cert assist others, via the Secretariat, to do so.
-Use of the UN/CEFACT phytosanitary project for standardization Adoption of relevant existing standards covering secure communication and validation of origin Increased number of contracting parties accepting and using e-cert Standardization of a uniform XML format Security/validation standards adopted and implemented Invasive alien species ISPMs developed/modified to take alien invasive plant species (e.g. aquatic invasive plants) into account Development of risk management Contracting parties scope of activities expanded to include issues related to alien invasive species (e.g. invasive aquatic plants) Contracting parties have Focus group on the international recognition of PFAs Contracting parties have trade expedited through the timely recognition of PFAs Contracting parties able to meet their obligations under the IPPC 7.2 The IPPC is supported by an implementation programme Prepare recommendations for an implementation programme Implement an IPPC Implementation Review and Support System The IRSS is in place covering all goals
+RPPOs develop discussion documents on new and emerging issues which assist the CPM in determining further action Standards developed and implemented, technologies adopted, programmes modified Discussion documents developed by RPPOs Electronic certification Contracting parties that are implementing E-cert assist others, via the Secretariat, to do so.
+Use of the UN/CEFACT phytosanitary project for standardization Adoption of relevant existing standards covering secure communication and validation of origin Increased number of contracting parties accepting and using e-cert Standardization of a uniform XML format Security/validation standard adopted and implemented Invasive alien species ISPMs developed/modified to take alien invasive plant species (e.g. aquatic invasive plants) into account • Contracting parties scope of activities expanded to includ issues related to alien invasive species (e.g. invasive aquatic plants) Development of risk management options Focus group on the international recognition of PFAs Contracting parties have trade expedited through the timely recognition of PFAs Contracting parties able to meet their obligations under the IPPC 7.2 The IPPC is supported by an implementation programme Prepare recommendations for an implementation programmeImplement an IPPC • The IRSS is in place coverinall goals